sd2379/docs-oxd-prod/3.1.0/sources/old folders/framework/ruby/index.md

 $ a2enmod ssl
 ```

-### Installing and configuring the oxd-local
+### Installing and configuring the oxd-server
-You can download the oxd-local and follow the installation instructions from [here](https://www.gluu.org/docs-oxd)
+You can download the oxd-server and follow the installation instructions from [here](https://www.gluu.org/docs-oxd)

 ## Demosite deployment